-Reflecting back on all those many pages what stands out to me most are not the lessons imparted by the gurus of each successive age, but the repetition in the use of certain companies to ‘prove’ their particular theory of choice.
-It didn’t matter whether it was re-engineering, strategy development, Lean manufacturing, acquiring and keeping the best talent, or Enterprise Performance Management.
-Regardless of the principle in play the same companies were used again and again.
-When I was starting out writers were erecting statues in ink for the likes of Atari and Xerox.
-Later it was Enron, Toyota and Dell, and now the darlings appear to be (among others) Google, Amazon and Best Buy.
-To be perfectly honest, I’m tired of every second article or book I pick up having a title something to the effect of “Run Your (fill in the corporate necessity of the moment) like Google!”
+Reflecting back on all those many pages, what stands out are not only the lessons imparted by the gurus of each successive age, but the repetition in the use of certain companies to “prove” their particular theory of choice.
+It didn’t matter whether it was reengineering, strategy development, lean thinking, or enterprise performance management.
+Regardless of the principle, the same companies were used again and again.
+When we were starting out, writers were erecting statues in ink for the likes of Atari and Xerox.
+Later it was Enron and Dell (and we know what happened to Enron), and now the darlings appear to be (among others) Apple, Google, Amazon, and Facebook.